artur-ciocanu/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 ## Loading the tags embed code asynchronously

-Tags provides a toggle to turn on asynchronous loading when creating an embed code when you configure an [environment](../publishing/environments.md).
+Tags provide a toggle to turn on asynchronous loading when creating an embed code when you configure an [environment](../publishing/environments.md).
 You can also configure asynchronous loading yourself:

 1. Add an async attribute to the `<script>` tag to load the script asynchronously.